 In some cases, owing to careless handling or transportation (jolts, accidental drops or some other reason), the scanner may fail to capture surfaces properly.
 The scanned surfaces may only be partially reconstructed or may contain holes.
 You can resolve these issues by correcting or calibrating the scanner.

-Depending on the scanner model, the Calibration Tool can operate in one of the three working modes:
+Depending on the scanner model, the Calibration Tool can operate in one of the two working modes:

-- Correction for Artec MHT, Artec MH, Artec L and Artec EVA scanners - Calibration of Artec Spider scanner
+- · Correction for Artec Eva scanner - · Calibration of Artec Spider scanner